IBM Cloud Docs

 Days Integer None DefaultRetention The number of days that you want to specify for the default retention period.
 Cannot be combined with Years.

-Mode String None DefaultRetention Only COMPLIANCE is supported at this time (case-sensitive).
+Mode String None DefaultRetention COMPLIANCE or GOVERNANCE (case-sensitive).

 Years Integer None DefaultRetention The number of years that you want to specify for the default retention period.
 Cannot be combined with Days.